E-commerce

 • A payment system.

-• Logistics or service fulfillment.
+• A logistics or service fulfillment system.

 • Traffic flow: how visitors arrive.